Cabaret (Justin Timberlake song): Live performances

-Timberlake included "Cabaret" on the set list of his 2013-14 worldwide tour entitled The 20/20 Experience World Tour.
+Timberlake included "Cabaret" on the set list of his fourth worldwide concert tour entitled The 20/20 Experience World Tour (2013–2015).
 In a review of the concert that took place at the United Center in Chicago on February 16, Claudia Perry of the Chicago Tribune wrote "the whole apparatus returned to the A position (hey, Timberlake likes golf) while he performed 'Cabaret' and 'Take Back the Night'."

 Credits and personnel

-Credits adapted from the liner notes of The 20/20 Experience – 2 of 2.
+Credits are adapted from the liner notes of The 20/20 Experience – 2 of 2.